 Attention "Structuroos"!
-An important element missing from Patrick Hindert's write up on the use of structured settlements in Australia is that the tax exemption is limited to circumstances where an annuity is purchased from an Australian insurer.
+The tax exemption is limited to circumstances where an annuity is purchased from an Australian insurer.
 This is a critical piece of information for lawyers, insurance claim executives and adjusters in the United States and structured settlement brokers and settlement planners in the United States who may have serious cases involving Australian resident individuals injured while on a work assignment or on holiday in the United States, or elsewhere.

 "Aussie Rules" Structured Settlements

 Annuity income in Australia is generally taxable under Section 27H of the Income Tax Assessment Act of 1936, apart from the amount representing a return of capital for purchased annuities.